msokalski/ascii-patrol/README.md

 `./run.sh`

 ## Problems?
-no sound? -> install / start pulseaudio weird colors? -> try another terminal emulator or just run from raw console (ctrl-alt-F1 or so) poor font look? -> try to change it in your terminal or in case of raw console use setfont keyboard doesn't work? -> try another terminal emulator or just run from raw console (ctrl-alt-F1 or so) no hi-scores table? -> install curl
+- no sound? -> install / start pulseaudio
+- weird colors? -> try another terminal emulator or run from raw console (ctrl-alt-F1 or so)
+- poor font look? -> try changing font in your terminal or in case of raw console use setfont
+- keyboard doesn't work? -> try another terminal emulator or run from raw console
+- no hi-scores table? -> install curl